Home » Management of Designated Areas

 A historic site may receive designation as an NHL if it:

 Most NHLs are owned by private individuals, universities, non-profit organizations, corporations, tribal entities, or local and state governments.
 The Federal government owns fewer than 400 NHLs (16%).
 The laws that govern property rights still apply to designated Landmarks.
 Designation of a property as a National Historic Landmark does not give ownership of the property to the Federal government or the National Park Service.
-Visit the National Park Service’s website to learn how to nominate a property for NHL Designation or to view a list of existing sites by state.
+Visit the National Park Service’s website to learn how to nominate a property for NHL Designation or to view a list of existing sites using this interactive map.

 National Monuments (NM) are established by Presidential decree or Congressional legislation to preserve “historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest”.
 Six federal agencies in four departments manage 113 NM sites, as of 2015.
 View listings by state and management agency here.